ItsNickBarry/hyperbolic-canvas/README.md

 Circle.prototype.equals(otherCircle);
 // determine whether the circle's center and radius match those of another circle

+Circle.prototype.getEuclideanArea();
+Circle.prototype.getHyperbolicArea();
+Circle.prototype.getEuclideanCenter();
+Circle.prototype.getHyperbolicCenter();
+Circle.prototype.getEuclideanCircumference();
+Circle.prototype.getHyperbolicCircumference();
+Circle.prototype.getEuclideanDiameter();
+Circle.prototype.getHyperbolicDiameter();
+// return the Euclidean or hyperbolic property of the circle

+Circle.prototype.containsPoint(point);
+// determine whether the circle contains the given point within its bounds

+Circle.prototype.includesPoint(point);
+// determine whether the given point lies on the edge of the circle

 Circle.prototype.euclideanAngleAt(point);
+Circle.prototype.hyperbolicAngleAt(point);
-// calculate the angle of a point relative to the circle's center
+// calculate the angle of a point relative to the circle's center, in a Euclidean or hyperbolic context

 Circle.prototype.euclideanPointAt(angle);
+Circle.prototype.hyperbolicPointAt(angle);
-// calculate the point on a circle at a given angle relative to its center
+// calculate the point on a circle at a given angle relative to its center, in a Euclidean or hyperbolic context

+Circle.prototype.pointsAtX(x);
+Circle.prototype.pointsAtY(y);
+// return the point or points on the edge of the circle with the given x or y coordinate

 Circle.prototype.xAtY(y);
-// calculate the x coordinates of the points on the circle with a given y coordinate

 Circle.prototype.yAtX(x);
-// calculate the y coordinates of the points on the circle with a given x coordinate
+// calculate the x or y coordinate of the points on the edge of the circle with a given y or x coordinate, respectively

 Circle.prototype.euclideanTangentAtAngle(angle);
 // calculate the tangent line to the circle at a given angle